nimaaskarian/color/README.txt

   --wcag-check, -w           check if passes the wcag standard and prints the status

-isdark: prints whether the color is
+isdark: prints 1 if the color is dark, 0 if its not [Usage] isdark [Flags] <color>
-[Usage]
-  isdark [Flags] <color>